 On branch main No commits yet Untracked files: (use "git addUntracked means the file isn’t “staged” yet.
 Before any code is added to the main branch, it needs to be staged first.
 In other words, Git sees the file in the directory, but it doesn’t know what you want to do with it yet.

 ..." to include in what will be committed) cheatsheet.go nothing added to commit but untracked files present (use "git add" to track)

 The workflow is something like this: untracked > staged (ready to be committed) > committed (officially in the codebase) > pushed (to a remote server.)
 The last push isn’t absolutely necessary, unless your job requires it, for example to collaborate with other developers.
 Or maybe you’re pushing your code to a service like GitLab as a backup, or to share with the public.

-Moving on, let’s add cheatsheet.go because we want to add it to the master branch.
+Moving on, let’s add cheatsheet.go because we want to add it to the main branch.
 The easiest way was already explained by the “git status” output.
 You can also use wildcards.

 git add '*.go'